kkauems/kkauems/README.md

 ## Hi there!
 I'm Kauê 😁
 ✔ I'm currently in my 4th year studying Computer Engineering at UTFPR - Pato Branco.

-✔Frontend Developer, specializing in ReactJS and NextJS at OCCAM Engenharia.
+✔ Frontend Developer, specializing in ReactJS and NextJS at OCCAM Engenharia.

 ✔ CMO (Chief Marketing Officer) at OCCAM Engenharia.